The following post is from Krystal of Krystal Griffin Photography:

 4. Consider what you want from your photos.

 It’s just about the time I think “I never want to forget_______” that I know I need to take a picture of it.
-Spending a little time thinking about the things you never want to forget (the way my son pointed to his “tat-too”), and you’ll suddenly have a nice list of moments to capture.
+Spend a little time thinking about the things you never want to forget (the way my son pointed to his “tat-too”), and you’ll suddenly have a nice list of moments to capture.
 The other side to that thought is thinking about the photos you already value.
-That includes the photos you have taken, the ones you love from your past and photos from your family history.
+That includes the photos you have taken, the ones you love from your past, and photos from your family history.
 When you look at these images, take note of the ones you value and why.
-It will be great insight to help you recognize a moment when you see it.
+It will be a great insight to help you recognize a moment when you see it.
+Create a photo book to save your photos, whether printed copies or digital.
+Consider using different angles to make your photos interesting.
+Keep memories alive.

 What moments have you captured because you were prepared?
 Which ones have you missed?